-It's not always easy to keep track of everything in our human world that could be harmful to our four-legged friends.
-Often, we don't even see how quickly Fido has stuck his head in the trash can and hurt himself by eating onion scraps.
-But it's not just food that poses a danger; the wrong toys can cause problems, as can drinking from a puddle at the edge of a field.
+It's not always easy to keep track of everything in the human world that is harmful to our dogs.
+Before you know it, your dog's head is stuck in the trash can and he's harming himself by eating onion scraps.
+But it's not just food that poses a danger.
+The wrong toys can cause problems, as can drinking from a puddle at the edge of a field.

 Hip dysplasia, better known as HD, is a very common skeletal disorder in dogs.
 It is a hereditary malformation of the hip joint that occurs primarily in large breeds and affects up to half of all dogs of a breed.